ShamilHv/ShamilHv/README.md

 # Hi there, I'm Shamil! 👋

 ## 🌟 About Me
-I'm a passionate back-end developer with a strong foundation in Java.
-Currently diving deep into **Spring**, enhancing my skills in frameworks, and mastering database systems like MySQL and PostgreSQL. 🚀
+I'm a passionate back-end developer with a strong foundation in **Java**.
+Currently diving deep into **Spring Cloud and Microservices**, enhancing my skills in frameworks, and mastering new technologies. 🚀

 - 📫 How to reach me